-“How I memorize piano music: it takes STEM skills”
+“How I memorize piano music”

 Jocelyn is a concert pianist and music professor.
 She loves performing and teaching and she feels incredibly lucky that she gets to do both, and that she learns so much about each from the other.
 For college Jocelyn went to Oberlin, where she studied with Joseph Schwartz in the conservatory and majored in English in the college.
 For grad school Jocelyn went to Eastman, where she completed the MM and DMA with Rebecca Penneys.
 She also received an MA in pedagogy of music theory so she could take all the fun theory classes, including Schenker and counterpoint and composition.
 After Eastman Jocelyn freelanced in New York City, teaching privately, as an adjunct, and accompanying in the vocal program at the Juilliard School, and then she came to the Sunderman Conservatory at Gettysburg College, where she has been the piano professor since 2004.
 Jocelyn also taught a few other places, including the Hochstein Music School, Fort Lewis College, and Paraguay on a Fulbright in the summer of 2008.
 Along the way she has also explored training in theatre, Dalcroze Eurhythmics, the Alexander Technique, and mindfulness meditation.
 You can hear her on Con Brio Recordings and the podcasts Play It Again Swig and Just Piano Improv.

 “How knowing your Affect is essential to regaining your center, and help you make optimal decisions”